 Grilled T-bone and Porterhouse steaks are easy with just a few steps.
 Start with a great steak, season simply, and cook over high heat.
-What is more traditional than grilled T-bone and porterhouse steaks?
-Let's get to it.
+Get perfect grilled steaks every time.

-👨🍳How to Grill T-bone Steaks and Porterhouse Steaks
+👨🍳How to Grill T-bone Steaks and Porterhouse Steaks—Step-by-Step

-- Preheat your grill to maximum.
-Clean and oil grates.
+3. Preheat your grill to maximum.
+Clean and oil the grill grates.

 ⏰How Long to Grill T-bone Steaks and Porterhouse Steaks